 Mintos review updated October 6th, 2017 

 Click here to sign up (This is a referral link which gives us both a 1% cashback bonus on your deposited amount.
-This amounted is based on the average daily invested balance over a three month period and is paid in three installments – 30,60 and 90 days.
+This amount is based on the average daily invested balance over a three month period and is paid in three instalments – 30, 60 and 90 days.
 This bonus is paid by Mintos and does not come out of your funds.
 Programs like this help keep Financial Thing running).

 Who Can Open An Account?

 Anyone who has a bank account in the EU or who resides in a country that has similar AML / CFT (Anti-Money Laundering and Combating Financial Terrorism) protocols to the EU.
 Sorry, my American friends.
 Your government regulations prevent you from investing.
 Things may change after the Brexit so if you are considering opening an account, I would do it soon.

 I was approved once I passed the identification and money laundering checks.
 The process was easy.

 How Much Interest Does Mintos Pay Lenders / Investors?

 Annual gross return rates range from 5.5% to 15% depending on the types of loans you purchase.